LILLI DE JONG, Selected Reviews

 “Writing with a historical eye akin to Geraldine Brooks and incisive prose matching that of Anthony Doerr . . . an unforgettable and important reflection on the maternal and ultimately the human bond.
 Stunning!” — Pam Jenoff, bestselling author of THE KOMMANDANT'S GIRL and THE ORPHAN'S TALE

-“Gorgeously written debut . . .
-Lilli’s fight to craft her own life and nurture her bond with her baby and both devastatingly relevant and achingly beautiful.
+“Lilli’s fight to craft her own life and nurture her bond with her baby are both devastatingly relevant and achingly beautiful.
 A stunning read about the fierceness of love triumphing over a rigid society.” — Caroline Leavitt, bestselling author of CRUEL BEAUTIFUL WORLD

 “Janet Benton has an exceptional ability to bring history to life.
 Meticulously researched, the details of the day-to-day world are startling and vivid.
 It’s not only a compelling, beautifully crafted historical novel, however: it’s also important.
 As a single young woman desperate to hold onto her baby, Lilli’s life-and-death struggle is shockingly common to women even today.”— Sandra Gulland, internationally bestselling author of JOSEPHINE B. TRILOGY

-“LILLI DE JONG by Janet Benton is a tour de force for women. . . . this harsh telling seared my soul.
-I found my heart breaking over and over again for this young woman and her plight. . . .
+“I found my heart breaking over and over again for this young woman and her plight. . . .
 This novel is truly a labor of love to all the unwed mothers past, present, and future.”— MAURICE ON BOOKS

-“Benton, who has worked on documentary films and is an exhaustive researcher, provides a glorious, if dark, portrait of 19th-century Philadelphia. . . .
+“Lilli is as spirited and determined as Jane Eyre, as sensible as Elinor Dashwood, and as downtrodden as Little Nell.
+Yet on the subjects of reproductive rights, affordable day care, and the cost of motherhood for women the book speaks directly to readers today. . . .
+Benton, who has worked on documentary films and is an exhaustive researcher, provides a glorious, if dark, portrait of 19th-century Philadelphia. . . .
 These details vividly invoke the past, while Lilli’s fresh passion and insight give the book a voice that is lively and modern.
 Lilli de Jong is beautifully written and completely absorbing.” — Joanne Green, CLEAVER

 “This is both a super lush historical novel and an amazing feminist manifesto.
 Buy this for your mom, buy this for your boyfriend, buy it for everyone.” — BOOK RIOT

 “[Lilli’s] clear-eyed view of her situation and her fearless questioning of a repressive system makes for exhilarating reading . . .
-LILLI DE JONG has real resonance in today’s battles over women’s reproductive health and the rights of working mothers.”— BOOKPAGE
+Lilli de Jong has real resonance in today’s battles over women’s reproductive health and the rights of working mothers.”— BOOKPAGE

 “Benton has written a powerful work steeped in history, one that highlights the sacrifices, and rich rewards, of being a mother.” — Erin Kodicek, Amazon's "Best Books of the Month," OMNIVORACIOUS